 Nothing in this Agreement shall affect the statutory responsibility or authority of any agency.
 Nothing in this Agreement shall be construed as obligating any agency to the expenditure of funds in excess of appropriations authorized by law, or otherwise commit any agency to actions for which it lacks statutory authority or funding.

-This Agreement may be modified or amended upon written request of any party hereto and the subsequent written concurrence of all participating agencies.
+This Agreement may be modified or amended upon written request of any party hereto and the subsequent written concurrence of all of the participating agencies.

 The terms of this Agreement are not intended to be enforceable by any party other than the signatories hereto.